Rita Hayworth (1918-1987)

 Biography

-She was born Margarita Carmen Dolores Cansino on October 17, 1918, in Brooklyn, New York, and she was destined to be a dancer.
-Her father was Spanish flamenco dancer Eduardo Cansino and her grandfather was Antonio Cansino, whose dancing school in Madrid had been world-famous. ... soon as she could walk she was given dancing lessons and she her natural talent soon showed through.
-When Rita was eight her family moved to Hollywood and opened a dancing school.
-When she was thirteen Rita became part of her parents' stage act 'The Dancing Cansinos', which performed in Tijuana and in offshore gambling ships.
+At thirteen but looking older she became a regular part of her parents' stage act 'The Dancing Cansinos', which performed in Tijuana and in offshore gambling ships.
 Her energy and burgeoning talent were apparent and after catching the eye of the vice-president of the Fox Film Corporation, she was offered a screen test and and at the age of 17 in 1935 signed a six month movie contract.

 She made her feature film debut, still under the name Rita Cansino in 'Dante's Inferno' starring Spencer Tracy in 1935 and made four other very average films with Fox.
 When she was 18 in 1937 Rita eloped with her first husband, businessman, Ed Judson and with his help Rita was able to sign a contract with Columbia Pictures when her Fox contract was not renewed.
-Her name was changed at this time to her mother's family name of Hayworth and she began the process of transforming the alluring Latin girl into the glamorous Hollywood superstar.
-She followed the studio's suggestions regarding new makeup, hair color, nose reshaping and electrolysis treatment to raise her hairline.

-After appearing in a number of minor 'B' movies in 1937 and 1938 Rita was offered a small but vital part in 1939 in 'Only Angels Have Wings', playing opposite Cary Grant and Jean Arthur.
-The movie was a major success and the public clamoured for more of the beautiful redhead.
+After appearing in a number of minor 'B' movies in 1937 and 1938 Rita was offered a small but vital part in 1939 in 'Only Angels Have Wings', playing opposite major stars Cary Grant and Jean Arthur.
+The movie was a great success and the public clamoured for more of the beautiful redhead.
 Columbia continued grooming her in several minor movies in 1940 and then in 1941 loaned her out to Warner Brothers to appear in 'The Strawberry Blonde' with James Cagney and Olivia de Havilland.
-Again the movie was a great success and Rita's stock rose even higher.
-After another success as an important supporting player in 'Blood and Sand' in 1941, Rita became a fully fledged Hollywood star later that year, with her appearance dancing with Fred Astaire in 'You'll Never Get Rich.'
-Rita's exceptional dancing was showcased in a follow up with Astaire the following year 'You Were Never Lovelier'.
-Astaire was to comment privately that Rita was his favorite dancing partner.
+Again the movie was a success and Rita's stock rose even higher.

 Rita was now one of the foremost actresses in Hollywood.
 She had her first leading role in 'My Gal Sal' in 1942, and co-starred with Ginger Rogers and Charles Boyer, in 'Tales of Manhattan' in the same year.
-With America in WWII after Pearl Harbor, Rita became one of the servicemen's most popular pinup girls, second only to Betty Grable.
+With America in WWII after Pearl Harbor, Rita became one of the servicemen's most popular pin up girls, second only to Betty Grable.
 During the war years she made many appearances for servicemen at the Hollywood Canteen and she appeared in many of the USO troop revues.

-Rita's marriage to Judson was ending and she started to date the young genius of Hollywood, the director and star of 'Citizen Kane, Orson Welles, whom she married in September, 1943.
-In 1944 Rita reached the peak of her fame with one of her best-known films, the musical 'Cover Girl', with Gene Kelly, in which an ordinary chorus girl is transformed before the audience's eyes into a beautiful actress and successful musical star.
-She and Orson Welles separated in 1945 but her successes continued with 'Gilda' in 1946, the movie that she is best remembered by.
+Rita and Orson Welles separated in 1945 but her successes continued with 'Gilda' in 1946, the movie for which she is best remembered.
 She became famous as a sexual temptress by her rendition of "Put the Blame on Mame" whilst doing a "striptease".
 The scene was seductive enough to cause a problem with the censors although all she actually takes off is one glove.
 The film was a box office sensation and made Rita one of the best known stars in the world.

 After another success in 1947 with 'Down To Earth', Rita starred opposite her husband, Orson Welles and gave one of her most polished performances, in the noir film 'The Lady from Shanghai' which came out in 1948.
 The movie is now considered a classic but it did not do well on its release, attributed in part to Rita appearing with short blonde hair instead of her trademark long auburn locks.